The Giants’ Ten Greatest Pitchers

 Joe McGinnity (1902-08)

-The burly right-hander, who during the 1900s teamed with Mathewson to form one of baseball’s great pitching duos, earned the name Iron Man because of his pre-baseball life as an iron plant worker—and that fact certainly will fool anyone who looks up his career stats and sees the ultimate workhorse in his numbers.
+The burly right-hander, who during the 1900s teamed with Mathewson to form one of baseball’s great pitching duos, earned the name Iron Man because of his pre-baseball life as an iron plant worker—and that fact will certainly fool anyone who looks up his career stats and sees the ultimate workhorse in his numbers.

 McGinnity was sinner to Mathewson’s saint, the center of many brawls not just on the field but in the stands; it’s therefore no surprise that he gave his allegiance to equally combative manager John McGraw wherever he went, from the NL’s Baltimore Orioles in 1899 as a 28-year-old rookie (winning 28 games in 366.1 innings), to the ill-fated AL version of the Orioles from 1901-02 (where he logged another 550 frames over just a year and a half before helping McGraw in his bid to scuttle the franchise) and finally to New York, where he pitched and pitched and pitched for the Giants until his arm gave out in 1908.

 With McGinnity’s exhaustive work ethic, winning 20 games was a mere formality; he did it every year until his final two seasons when long-term fatigue began to set in.
-In his first two full years with the Giants, McGinnity won at least 30 games, matching Mathewson and becoming the only pair of pitchers in modern times to both win 30 for the same team in the same year.
+In his first two full seasons with the Giants, McGinnity won at least 30 games, matching Mathewson and becoming the only pair of pitchers in modern times to both win 30 for the same team in the same year.
 It’s not that McGinnity didn’t labor to reach the milestone.
 He set modern NL marks with 434 innings and 44 complete games in 1903, highlighting the season by starting—and winning—both games of three different doubleheaders in August; he followed that up in 1904 with 408 innings as he thundered out to a 14-0 start and finished a superlative 35-8 with a career-low 1.61 ERA.
 He joined Mathewson in the 1905 World Series in not allowing an earned run in 17 innings against the A’s (though three did cross the plate unearned).

 Despite all the mileage and declining value that forced him from the majors in 1908, McGinnity’s love for the game was such that he somehow continued to pitch in the minors until the age of 54, accumulating another 3,400 innings and 200 wins over 13 years.